Mapics/Mapics/README.md

 # <a> <img align="center" src="Matt.png" height="100" /></a>

-<a align="left">I am currently a student learning about development and cybersecurity.
+<a align="right">I am currently a student learning about development and cybersecurity.
 I enjoy exploring and discovering new technologies, as well as solving complex problems.

 My goal is to become an accomplished developer and cybersecurity expert, and to achieve this goal, I am working to develop my skills and gain experience.